lawrennd/old_talks/_gplvm/includes/shared-intro.md

 * In real scenarios, the `views' are neither fully independent, nor fully correlated.
 * Shared models
     * either allow information relevant to a single view to be mixed in the shared signal,
     * or are unable to model such private information.
-    \end{itemize}
 * Solution: Model shared and private information  @Klami:group11,@Ek:ambiguity08,@Leen:gplvmcca06,@Klami:local07,@Klami:probabilistic08,@Tucker:battery58

-    \begin{center}
+\plotcode{    \begin{center}
       \begin{tikzpicture}
         % Define nodes
         \draw node[latent] (XS1) {$\mathbf{Z}^{(1)}$};